-Each year The National Archives contacts approximately 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
+Each year The National Archives contacts over 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
 This information is added to the indexes to the NRA.
 It is also edited and used to produce a number of thematic digests, including one relating to labour history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.

 The ARCHON directory is the central contacts directory for record repositories in the United Kingdom and also for institutions elsewhere in the world that have substantial collections that relate to British history.
 Details of over 3,000 archives are included.